teamyomo/yomo/Setup.md

 * Install Visual Studio 2019
 * Clone [this repo](https://github.com/bruceme/yomo)
 * Open yomo.sln
-* Right click on "yomo" and select 'edit .csproj'
+* Right click on "yomo" and select 'Edit Project File'
 * Update the elements "SshDeployHost" and "SshDeployPassword" to match your Pi setup.
 * Press F5 and build

 If succesfful you should have a folder "yomo" on your pi root directory.

 # Running Yomo

+_If you're debugging..._
 ```
 cd yomo
 sudo dotnet yomo.dll
 ```

+_To "autoboot" yomo put the command above at the end of..._

+` sudo nano /etc/rc.local `

 # Sources